SpongePowered/SpongeDocs/source/faq.rst

 .. image:: /images/faq5.png

 **Note**: CraftBukkit came as one download, even though there are multiple underlying parts.
-That will be the same case with Sponge, and we will make it easy to run Sponge.
+That will be the same case with Sponge, which will make it easy to run.